polymer-dart/polymerize/README.md

 Every other file in the `lib` folder will be considered an `asset` and compied to the final build destination folder.

 No other folder will be considered in the build.
-The only exception is the `web/index.html` file in the `main package` that must exist and is copied to the final build destination folder.
+The only exception is the `web` folder in the `main package` that will be copied to the final build destination folder.

-Compilation for `hosted` packages will be cached inside the folder `.repo` (inside the current directory) and reused without rebuilding it for the next build.
+Compilation for `hosted` packages will be cached inside the folder `$HOME/.polymerize` (inside the current directory) and reused without rebuilding it for the next build.

 ## TODO: